stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 showTitle (Other x) = x
 ```

-Note, how in the last pattern match, variable `x` is *bound*
+Note, how in the last pattern match, the string value stored
-to the string value stored in the `Other` data constructor.
+in the `Other` data constructor is *bound* to local variable `x`.
 This is a very common way to extract the values from
 data constructors.
-We can use this to implement a function for creating
+We can use `showTitle` to implement a function for creating
 a courteous greeting:

 ```idris